woliveiras/Klon/README.md

 To actually format the destination disk and copy the data, you must:

 - run with `sudo`,
-- confirm the plan when Klon asks.
+- confirm the plan when Klon asks (or use `--auto-approve` if you are scripting and fully understand the risk).

 Typical example (clone the boot disk to `sda` using the current layout):